carpentries/instructor-training/_episodes/08-motivation.md

 One way to build a positive classroom environment is to create a space that cultivates and encourages learners' motivations.

+People learn best when they care about a topic and believe they can master it.
-In the Carpentries, this can present us with a problem because most scientists don't want to program: they want to do science.
+This presents us with a problem because most scientists might know vaguely the value of programming but find it intimidating, and struggle
-In addition,
+with how to get started.
-their early experiences with computers are often demoralizing, and believing that something will be hard to learn is a self-fulfilling prophecy.
+Their early experiences with computers are often demoralizing, and believing that something will be hard to learn is a self-fulfilling prophecy.

 We have therefore adopted a "teach most immediately useful first" approach.